raj713335/INTELEGIX/README.md

 ## Vision Statement

-- It has two vision based functionalities right now:
+- It has four vision based functionalities right now:

     1. Uses a custom trained model based on yolov4 Darknet architecture to detect a person.
     2. Uses a custom trained model to do gender detection on the person and show result.